yvvki/bunup/docs/index.md

 bunx bunup src/index.ts
 ```

 That's it!
-This creates bundled output in the `dist` directory with ESM and CJS formats.
-If your project is a TypeScript project, it also generates declaration files (`.d.ts`) automatically.
+This creates bundled output in the `dist` directory with ESM and CJS formats, plus TypeScript declaration files (`.d.ts`) since the entry point is a TypeScript file.

 ### Using with package.json